Interpreting the (signed) chromatic polynomial coefficients via hyperplane arrangements: Acknowledgements

 \section{Acknowledgements}

-I owe many thanks to Theo Douvropoulos for supplying the initial problem and some initial results (Theorem \ref{braidRLmin} and Lemmas \ref{projchar} and \ref{GFCond}), and his guidance and suggestions.
+I owe many thanks to Theo Douvropoulos and Olivier Bernardi for supplying the initial problem.
+I thank Theo Douvropoulos for supplying some initial results (Theorem \ref{braidRLmin} and Lemmas \ref{projchar} and \ref{GFCond}), and his guidance and suggestions.
 I also thank Olivier Bernardi for suggesting the extension to natural unit interval graphs and being a constant source of guidance throughout.
 In addition, I thank Vasiliy Neckrasov for his help with Lemma \ref{lbdim}.